AreliMH/COSC439-002_Project/README.md

 ### Importance
 With the rise of online multiplayer games, local multiplayer experiences have become less common.
 However, local multiplayer still facilitates communication and bonding among peers.
 The user experience of playing Tic-Tac-Toe on one computer can be awkward, so this solution brings the game into a local network environment to make multiplayer more engaging and accessible.

-### Scope
-- Users must be on the same local network
-- Users can play as many games as they wish
-- Users need to run a Python script on both machines to connect
-- The game uses socket programming for communication between players

 ### Features
 The game implements several features to ensure smooth gameplay over a local network:
 - **Multiplayer functionality**: Connect two players on the same network